Roxxers/roxbot/docs/commands.md

 Options:

-- `command` - OPTIONAL: If a command is specifed, it will show the help for that command.
+- `command` - OPTIONAL: If a command is specified, it will show the help for that command.
 If this is a command group, it will show the commands in that group and some help.
 If a subcommand in a group, then the help for that command.

 Examples: